SUNET/pkcs11_ca/docs/source/usage.rst

 | It contains an URL to the certificate's issuer OCSP responder.
 | This is defined in `RFC 5280 <https://www.rfc-editor.org/rfc/rfc5280#section-4.2.2.1>`_

-This can be used send OCSP requests to verify that the certificate has not been revoked.
+This can be used to send an OCSP request to check if the certificate has been revoked or not

 .. code-block:: bash